 Maybe the issue can be closed with the Mask plugin?

-#4 Updated by Alister Hood about 5 years ago
+#4 Updated by Alister Hood over 5 years ago

 - Assignee deleted (